MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/use-your-own-resources.md

 ## Basic agent setup: use an existing AI Services/Azure OpenAI resource

-Replace the parameter value for `aiServiceAccountResourceId` with the full arm resource ID of the AI Services/Azure OpenAI resource you want to use.
+Replace the parameter value for `aiServiceAccountResourceId` with the full arm resource ID of the AI Services or Azure OpenAI resource you want to use.

 1. To get the AI Services account resource ID, sign in to the Azure CLI and select the subscription with your AI Services account: